A Bangkok Itinerary for Budget Minded Travelers by JetSettingFools.com

 Touted as the largest weekend market in the world, the Chatuchak Market has more than 15,000 booths covering 27 acres – and it’s a top attraction for your 4 Days in Bangkok Itinerary.

-Located north of the center of Bangkok, the market is divided into 27 sections where shoppers can find everything from clothing and kitchenware to artwork and statues.
+The market is divided into 27 sections where shoppers can find everything from clothing and kitchenware to artwork and statues.
+And, best of all, delicious Thai food!

 Bangkok Vendor selling fresh flowers

-Top Tip: The Chatuchak Market is only open on weekends; if your 4 Day Itinerary Bangkok Trip doesn’t coincide with a Saturday or Sunday, consider a market experience at Pratunam Market instead.
+Top Tip: The Chatuchak Market is only open on weekends; if your 4 Day Itinerary Bangkok Trip doesn’t coincide with a Saturday or Sunday, consider the Pratunam Market instead.

 Muay Thai Fight at Channel 7